ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Name:
 : multipath

 This property specifies whether an application considers it useful to transfer data across multiple paths between the same end hosts.
 Generally, in most cases, this will improve performance (e.g., achieve greater throughput).
-One possible side-effect is increased jitter, which may be problematic for delay-sensitive applications.
-The recommended default is to Prefer this option.
+One possible side-effect is increased jitter and reordering, which may be problematic for delay-sensitive applications.
+The recommended default is to Ignore this option.

 ### Direction of communication